ExcitedStates/qfit-3.0/example/README.md

 Bear in mind that this final step currently depends on an existing installation of the Phenix software suite.

+### 3. Run qFit segment only.
+If you have manually edited the output of qFit and would like to re-label the alt confs and normalized the occupancies in the PDB, run:
+`qfit_protein qfit_protein_example/3k0n_map.mtz -l 2FOFCWT,PH2FOFCWT qfit_protein_example/3k0n_refine.pdb -segement-only`

-### 3. Deactivate backbone sampling and bond angle sampling to model alternate conformers for a single residue of interest (faster, less precise)
+### 4. Deactivate backbone sampling and bond angle sampling to model alternate conformers for a single residue of interest (faster, less precise)

 In its default mode, *qfit_residue* and *qfit_protein* samples backbone conformations using our KGS routine.
 This can be disabled using the *--no-backbone* flag.